giorgioarcara/Matlab-code-Misc/Brainstorm Scripting/README.txt

 "bst" (eg., "bst_get", "bst_set", ,etc.),
 I put "bst" at the end of my function names (e.g. "group_by_str_bst").

+Most of the scripts are just general scripts I developed to tackle specific problems with brainstorm.
+All scripts refers to a dummy dataset of mine.
+But the solution are general (for example how to extract scout time series for Time frequency data and analyze them)

-All functions ar provided without any warranty (as usual).
+All functions ar provided without any warranty.

 Giorgio Arcara